EARnagram/lessons/sec1/js_constructor_functions/lesson/README.md

 > How would we add a __key__ of `girlyMan` with a __value__ of `false`?

-> Let's add a method to `arnold` called `machete` that takes one signature called `enemy`, removes `100` from the `enemy.health` property, logs out the second string in `oneLiners`, and if the enemy's health is 0 or less, `return` the enemy's scream.

-#### Pause - The Constructinator

-As we know, javascript comes with a ton of built in methods.
-Today, we're going to look at the `constructor` method.

-In chrome, I'd like everyone type `arnold.constructor` in the console.

-**What did you get?**

-What this is telling us, is that using object literal notation to create new objects is just a shortcut for calling `var arnold = new Object();`.
-So `arnold` was actually created by the Object() constructor function!
-We simply added properties within it, much like adding the `girlyMan` attribute or the `machete` method.

-#### Back to Your Regularly Scheduled Programming
+**Let's add a method to `arnold` called `machete`.** It should:

+- Take one argument called `enemy`
+- Remove `100` from the `enemy.health` property
+- Log out the second string in the `oneLiners` array
+- `return` the enemy's scream, if the enemy's health is 0 or less.

-Arnold is so pumped about his new blackhole of an investment, he's even learning newer, BIGGER moves to beat the bad guys:
+Arnold is so pumped about his new blackhole of an investment, he's going way beyond your everyday machete:

 ```javascript
 arnold.shotgun = function(enemy1, enemy2, enemy3) {